isomerpages/csc-knowledge/_ethos-issue-26/Humanising the Future of Care.md

 <p class="break1"> Through the Primary Care Network and  Healthier SG, we hope to transform primary care to match the demands and opportunities of the future.</p>
 </div>

 <p>One of the things we want to do is to give GPs support for their clinics.
 Most GPs are solo practitioners.
 If we expect them to perform more healthcare services in future, they will need staff help.
 It is not efficient to see a patient and also carry out scans, tests, and other checks, all of which take time.
 It is better to employ a nurse to perform these tasks.
 They can spend an extended period talking to the patient, whereas a doctor may only be able to spare a few minutes before focusing on other areas such as prescriptions.
 We could also support family clinics to be multi-doctor practices, so that we can accommodate GPwSI practices and hence offer a better one-stop service.
-The space allocated to clinics in newer housing estates may also have to be much larger to accommodate entire primary care teams and the expanded role expected of family clinics.<sup>2</sup>
+The space allocated to clinics in newer housing estates may also have to be much larger to accommodate entire primary care teams and the expanded role expected of family clinics.<sup><a href="#notestop">2</a></sup>
 </p>

 <p>This is where the Primary Care Network (PCN) approach makes a difference.
 Each PCN is a virtual group of GP clinics, supported by a HQ.
 The HQ has a team of nurses and what we call primary care coordinators.
 These coordinators manage the software that helps keep track of patients who are lost to follow-up (say they had been prescribed three months of regular medication but have not come back for more after that period).
 The coordinators contact these patients and remind them to follow up.
 If these patients do not follow up regularly, their conditions could worsen and lead to complications that may land them in hospital or worse: which is bad for them and for the healthcare system.</p>